rajatmodi62/rajatmodi62.github.io/_posts/2026-06-18-kajal-advice.md

 It appears that AI undergoes shifts over every five years.
 RNNs overcame LSTMS.
 Transformers overcame LSTMS.
 Mamba (sorta) overcame Transformer.
 AI is pretty young: chances are everything you know about it is wrong.
 My advice is `be suspicious'.
 Question everything.

 Let me give you an example.
-People told me MLPs cannot do segemntation.
+People told me MLPs cannot do segmentation.
 I showed in my APM paper that you can do that.
 People told attention is fundamental.
 I showed you can do same computation with a shared MLP across locations.
 People thought we need data augmentation/routing.
 In making GLOM work, we got rid of all of it.
 Indeed, now people are realizing we don't need all this fluff.
 Yann lecunn recently removed layer norm too.
 Takeru/sindy got rid of mccullough pitts neuron.

 At this point, i am deeply suspicious of backpropagation, contrastive learning, and gradient descent.
 I think it all needs to go away.

 Do not make the mistake of thinking that science is a democracy.
 Opinions of most may turn out to be wrong.
 The only real thing that matters is the code, and the results.
 If you can see computational effects which you hypothesized about, then opinions of other people become irrelevant.
 Once i realized this fact, my life got a lot smoother.
 You must have one or two people you implicitly trust.
 For eg, a few people whose 'head' you can 'pick' ,to validate your own intuitions.
 Keep hunting for such people.
 But, be aware, that there are not many such people.
 At the highest levels, posturing does not work.
 Only the truth matters.

-There is some whose opinion matters more than the democracy: for eg, 'originator' of a particular concept.
+There is one person whose opinion matters more than the democracy: for eg, 'originator' of a particular concept.
 Let me take an example.
 Say you have a problem with graph convolutional networks.
 You go and talk to Thomas Kipf.
 If he agrees, chances are your intuition is correct.
 It does not matter what others around you think.
 I have noticed that people who invented a particular thing have often the most depth about that particular concept.
 Don't shy away from emailing `big people'.
 What's the worst that can happen?
 They won't reply.
 But if they do, it will change/validate your line of thinking.
 The potential of reward seems obvious.
 Yet, most young investigators  tend to self-reject before hitting send.

+# <span style="font-size: 1.5rem; color: var(--border-header-bottom);">How to not attend conferences??</span>

+Our young investigator finally manages to publish his first paper, and it is a fully paid trip to a conference!!

+He will wear a nice shirt, don some perfume, get a haircuit, hang a poster tube on the shoulder, and enter the conference hall.
+He then finds his spot, and presents the poster to everyone.
+On other days, he diligently listens to the orals, nods his head along, takes in some notes on his tablet.
+Occasionally, he goes to the industry booth to flirt with the cute recruiter: in the hope of getting into an afterparty (and an occasional job offer).
+He hands over his cv.
+The recruiter smiles, and points him to a barcode that leads to the ATS blackhole :-).
+Our hero then deposits his cv , and wonders what happened to his application.